gorangrubic/HostMe/README.md

 > This is controllable from: Configuration.doAutoOpenDefaultBrowser

-* Log files creation is now possible to turn off from: Configuration.doDisableLogFiles
+* Log files creation is now possible to turn off from configuration

 > This is controllable from: Configuration.doDisableLogFiles